-Specially used name in Austria (also Ried) for a location or Single Location, It derives from the Old High German riod (riuti = clearing), one by knocking out of the forest and clear Place made arable for viticulture.
-According to the Austrian wine law, a vineyard is a part of a municipality that is represented by natural or artificial borders or as a result of the viticultural use as an independent part of the area and was either previously referred to as vineyard or due to the location and soil conditions, the production of similar and equivalent wines expected.
+Especially in Austria Designation used (also Ried) for a location or Single Location, It is derived from the old high German riod (riuti = clearing), one by knocking out the forest and clear cultivated space for viticulture.
+According to the Austrian Wine Act, a vineyard is an area of a municipality that is an independent area due to natural or artificial boundaries or as a result of viticultural use and has either been referred to as a vineyard or because of its location and soil quality the production of similar and equivalent wines can be expected.

-Many Austrian Riedamen have a long tradition, some are old Flurnamen, The names, however, seem to be in Austria in contrast to Germany (not yet) so often on the labels on.
+Many Austrian reindeer names have a long tradition, some of them are old Flurnamen, However, the names appear in Austria in contrast to Germany (not yet) so often on the labels on.
 In this regard, there is a trend reversal.
-The following associations or their winegrowers strive for the classification of vineyards or vineyards in Austria:
+The following associations and their winemakers strive to classify locations or vineyards in Austria:

-In 2016, under a new wine law also decided some changes regarding the reed.
-The indication of vineyard corridors that had been possible up to that point on the label possible indication of vineyards has been deleted.
-Rieden are now obligatory under the prefix of the word "Ried" (Riede or Lage are not allowed) to mark, in order to origin thoughts take greater account.
-Rieden are to be indicated in connection with the name of the municipality (community part), in which the Riede lies, except this municipality name results already from the bottler statement, If a vine is specified, at least 85% of the wine must come from there.
+In 2016, a new wine law also decided some changes regarding the reed.
+The indication of vineyard corridors that had been possible up to that point on the label was deleted.
+Riedes are now mandatory with the word "Ried" in front (riede or location are not allowed) to mark the origin thoughts to take more account.
+Rieden must be given in connection with the name of the municipality (part of the municipality) in which the Riede is located, unless this municipality name already results from the bottler statement, If a vineyard is specified, at least 85% of the wine must come from there.
 From the harvest of the vintage In 2019, only the names of Rieden may be used, which were determined by ordinances of the corresponding district authorities, magistrates or federal states.

-All "schingeographical information" or "pseudo-indications of origin" such as "Am Hügel", "Sonnenberg" or "Im Tal" are forbidden, if this is not based on the name of a reed, because this is an inadmissible impression of indication of origin.
-The most important vineyards of the Austrian wine regions are listed there.
-Among the most common names count Altenberg.
+All "bogus geographical indications" or "pseudo indications of origin" such as "Am Hügel", "Sonnenberg" or "Im Tal" are forbidden if this is not based on a race name, because this gives the impression of an indication of origin illegitimately.
+The most important vineyards of the Austrian wine-growing regions are listed there.
+The most common names include Altenberg.
 Goldberg and mirror, Just like in Germany, there is the next larger wine-growing area unit, which combines several vineyards or locations Great location,

-A complete list of all classification systems for areas / wines is available at Grand Cru, The valid wine quality classes within the EU are under quality system described.
+A complete list of all classification systems for areas / wines can be found at Grand Cru, The quality classes for wines valid within the EU are below quality system described.
 A list of all area-relevant keywords can be found under the keyword vineyards,